 Bids and contracts

-Employment Security Department (ESD) purchases goods and services to operate WorkSource offices, unemployment-claims telecenters and administrative offices located throughout Washington state.
-Employment Security uses state contracts for most of its purchases and encourages vendors to contact the Department of Enterprise Services and find out how to become a provider on state contracts.
+Employment Security (ESD) uses state contracts organized through the Department of Enterprise Services (DES) for most of our purchases and encourages vendors to contact DES to find out how to become a provider on state contracts.

-For more information about doing business with Employment Security, email us.
+For more information about doing business with ESD, email us.

 Current posted sole source contracts:

 - Expand Youth Apprenticeship programs in Washington State and to increase access to these programs.